-- Brexit impacting numbers of EU students coming to study in the UK - Changes in Government policy on Higher Education funding immigration policy changes affecting international student numbers and behaviour.
+- Brexit impacting numbers of EU students coming to study in the UK - Changes in Government policy on Higher Education functing Immigration policy changes affecting international student numbers and behaviour.

-- Potential reduction in demand and hence profitability and asset values - > Departure from EU impacting EU research grants and EU students coming to the UK
+- Potentia) reduction in demand and hence profitability and asset values - > Departure from EU impacting EU research grants and EU students coming to the UK

-- What happened in 2016
+What happened in 2016

-Student numbers in the UK continue to grow with approximately 3,000 more applicants than 2015/2016

-The total number of applicants in 2016 also grew with 155,000 more applications than places
+- Student numbers in the UK continue to grow with approximately 3,000 more applicants than 2015/2016.
+The total number of applicants in 2016 also grew with 155,000 more applications than places.

-Stronger growth (3% in acceptances) in the high and mid-tantf Universities

-- Unite Students occupancy of 98% (2016/2017) compared to 99% (2015/2016) but more beds 49.000 at 31 December 2016 as compared with 46.000 at 31 December 2015 Increase in overall student - numbers continues to translate to more students staying at Unife EU students funding arrangements for duration of study confirmed for 2016/2017 and 2017/2018 - During 2016, we have seen an increase in normalitions with more committed to beds than ever before 58% beds 2016/2017 vs. 57% 2015/2016 - Read more: Occupancy and success of nominations
+- Stronger growth (3% in acceptances) in the high and mid-fault Universities.
+Unite Students occupancy of 98% (2016/2017) compared to 99% (2015/2016) but more beds 49,000. at 31 December 2016 as comparing with 46,000 at 31 December 2015 Increase in overall student numbers continues to translate to more students staying at Unite - EU students funding arrangements for duration of study confirmed for 2016/2017 and 2017/2018 During 2016, we have seen an increase in normalitions with more committed to beds than ever before 58% beds 2016/2017 vs. 57% 2015/2016 - Read more: Occupancy and success of nominations

-Risk management Ongoing monitoring of Brexit implications, Government policy and its impact on UK, EU and international student numbers studying in the UK.
-Regularly reviewing our portlollo to ensure we have the highest quality portlollo. appropriately sized and in the right locations.
+Ongoing monitoring of Brexit implications.
+Government policy and its impact on UK, EU and international student numbers studying in the UK.
+Regularly reviewing our portfolio to ensure we have the highest quality portfolio. appropriately sized and in the right locations

-Risk Milligation in 2016 Risk deep dive into impact of Brexit.
+Risk Milligation in 2016

+Risk deep dive into impact of Brexit.

-Read more: Out risk management in action: trexit
+Read more: Our risk management in actions Bread

-Through implementation of Home for Success - our core purpose to provide environments that help students achieve more during their time at University - we are seeing consistently high customer satisfaction and Higher Education frust scores.
+Through implementation of Home for Successive our core purpose to provide environments that help nts achieve more during their time at University - we are seeing consistently high custom satisfaction and Higher Education trust scores,

-Read more: Key performance indicators (KPts)
+Read more: Key performance indicators (KPIs)

-Offering great service is key to helping us sustain any reduction in demand (as well as ensuring we have brilliant properties and growing and sustainable earnings to manage any demand deficit).
+Offering great service is key to helping us sustain any reduction in demand (as well as ensuring we have brilliant properties and growing and sustainable earnings to manage are